Unvaccinated people may have to pay more for health insurance - NewsBreak

 Starting in November, Delta Airlines will charge unvaccinated employees an extra $200 a month for the company health plan, citing the high cost of COVID hospitalizations.

-“It’s similar to what already occurs with smokers,” said Tom Campanella, healthcare executive in residence at Baldwin Wallace University.New York DMV warns of COVID-19 text message phishing scam
+“It’s similar to what already occurs with smokers,” said Tom Campanella, healthcare executive in residence at Baldwin Wallace University.Los Angeles OKs one of strictest US vaccination mandates

 Unvaccinated Americans are at higher risk to develop severe cases of the virus.
 Ohio Department of Health data shows that unvaccinated Ohioans account for more than 96% of hospitalizations for COVID-19 in 2021.